yrangana/Image_to_LaTeX/README.md

 - Framework: Built with Flask and flasgger for API documentation.
 - LLM Support: Powered by Ollama for multimodal LaTeX generation.
+- Streamlit: Web app for interactive testing and demonstration.